County Durham: 1974 to present

-1996 to present

 On the 1 April 1996, the county of Cleveland was abolished with its boroughs of Hartlepool and Stockton-on-Tees (north of the River Tees) becoming a part of the ceremonial county.

 The non-metropolitan county was reconstituted on 1 April 2009: the strategic services-providing Durham County Council was re-organised into a single district of the same name, merging with the seven local facility-providing districts in the non-metropolitan county and became structured as a unitary authority.
-It has 126 councillors.
+It had 126 councillors but since the 2025 local elections this was reduced to 98.
 The three pre-existing unitary authorities were unaffected.

 Parliament

-The county boundaries used for parliamentary constituencies are those used between 1974 and 1996, consisting of the County Durham district and the Darlington Borough.
-This area elects seven Members of Parliament.
-As of the 2019 General Election, four of these MPs are Conservatives and three MPs are Labour.
+The county boundaries used for parliamentary constituencies were originally those used between 1974 and 1996, consisting of the County Durham district and the Darlington Borough, until boundary changes in 2024.
+This area elects eight Members of Parliament.
+County Durham itself elects six of them, and as of the 2024 general election, all of these MPs are Labour.
 The rest of the ceremonial county is included in the Cleveland parliamentary constituency area.